galaxyproject/training-material/topics/chip-seq/tutorials/formation_of_super-structures_on_xi/tutorial.md

 # Step 6: Plot the signal between samples

-We normalized our data and identied the peaks.
-We would like now to visualize scores associated with genomic regions, for example ChIP enrichment values around the TSS of genes.
-And we would like to compare it with another sample (CTCF).
+So far, we have normalized the data and identified peaks.
+Now, we would like to visualize scores associated with certain genomic regions, for example ChIP enrichment values around the TSS of genes.
+Moreover, we would like to compare the enrichment of several ChIP samples (e.g. CTCF and H3K4me3 )on the regions of interest.

 Since we already generated the required files for the H3K4me3 sample, let's make them only for the CTCF sample: